sourceknowledge/shopping-ads/README.md

 # SourceKnowledge Shopping Ads for Magento 2
-Our Magento 2 plugin will automatically add SourceKnowledge pixels to your store and generate a shopping feed from your catalog.
+Automatically add SourceKnowledge pixels to your store and generate a shopping feed from your catalog to increase sales on your website.

 In just a few steps, you can install the SourceKnowledge App and turn your Magento 2 catalog into shopping ads.
-Once you connect SourceKnowledge to Magento 2 store, we instantly create prospecting and retargeting shopping ads based on your existing catalog and help you run them on all comparison shopping and influencer websites.
-We create audience segments like shopping cart abandoners and past purchasers so you don't have to.
+Once you connect SourceKnowledge to your Magento 2 store, you instantly run your product catalog on comparison shopping engines, deal sites, native advertising and on social media.

 ## Compatibility
 ```